hatmatter/twitch_api/README.md

-# Help for this project is highly appreciated

-# Note
-This was built against an older version of the Twitch API.
-Some updates may be necessary to work with the latest version of the API.

 # Twitch API library
 A Rust library for the Twitch API.

+# Contributing
+Help for this project is highly appreciated.
+This was built against an older version of the Twitch API.
+Some updates are necessary to work with the latest version of the API.
+Take a look into the Issues if you want to contribute to the project.

+Fork it, implement your changes and make a Pull-Request against the `feature-dev` branch of this repo.

 # Usage
 ```